dbohdan/tcl-augeas/README.md

 * `::augeas::rename token src lbl` -> number of nodes renamed
 * `::augeas::match token path` -> list of matches

+#### Errors

-In addition to the obvious errors like missing arguments an error is also generated when
+In addition to the obvious errors like missing arguments, an error is also generated when

 * An invalid token is given to any command that expects a token;